doc4d/4d-web-studio/docs/ORDA/data.md

 ![](img/entityRef2.png)

 Note however that entities refer to the same record.
-In all cases, if you call the `entity.save( )` method, the record will be updated (except in case of conflict, see [Entity locking](#entity-locking)).
+In all cases, if you call the `entity.save()` method, the record will be updated (except in [case of conflict](#entity-locking)).

 In fact, `$e1` and `$e2` are not the entity itself, but a reference to the entity.
-It means that you can pass them directly to any function or method, and it will act like a pointer, and faster than a 4D pointer.
+It means that you can pass them directly to any function or method, and it will act like a pointer.
 For example:

 ```4d
  For each($entity;$selection)